TouK/nussknacker/ui/README.md

 You can run Nussknacker UI with your model in IDE via helper class `LocalNussknackerWithSingleModel`.
-To use it, add `nussknacker-ui` module to test classpath and prepare class similar to `RunGenericModelLocally`.
+To use it, add `nussknacker-ui` module to test classpath and prepare class similar to `RunDefaultModelLocally`.
 It can be run from e.g. Intellij without special configuration and it will run sample Nussknacker UI config with your model.